-Streptococcus pneumoniae (pneumococci) are a part of the normal nasopharyngeal and oropharyngeal flora.
-It is an important etiological agent of upper and lower respiratory tract infections (URTI and LRTI) , bacteremia and septicemia.
-Streptococcus pneumoniae is also associated with otitis media, sinusitis, meningitis and endocarditis.
+Streptococcus pneumoniae (pneumococci) is a part of the normal nasopharyngeal and oropharyngeal flora.
+It is an important etiological agent of upper and lower respiratory tract infections (URTI and LRTI), bacteremia, and septicemia.
+Streptococcus pneumoniae is also associated with otitis media, sinusitis, meningitis, and endocarditis.

 Pneumococci are Gram positive lancet shaped diplococci (intracellularly or extracellularly), non-motile, and encapsulated.
 They occur in pairs with the broader end opposed, hence called Gram positive diplococci.
 S. pneumoniae is a fastidious bacterium, which grows best at at 35-37°C with ~5% CO2 (or in a candle-jar).

-Laboratory diagnosis of Streptococcus pneumoniae infection is based on characteristic colony morphology, biochemical reactions, susceptibility to certain diagnostic discs and latex agglutination test.
+Laboratory diagnosis of Streptococcus pneumoniae infection is based on finding characteristics shape of the organism in the sample, characteristic colony morphology, biochemical reactions, susceptibility to certain diagnostic discs, and latex agglutination test.